mkt80/pkoPreview/_pages/registration.md

 <hr/>
 ## Here's what you're going to do

 This year, we’ve enlisted the help of TeamSnap again to streamline our member registration process.
-In one swoop, you’ll accomplish the following things during registration:
+In one swoop, you’ll accomplish the following things:
 1. Sign up for a new TeamSnap account/player -- OR -- import an existing TeamSnap account/player
 2. Complete your member profile including emergency contact info
 3. Sign the PKO Code of Conduct Policy